 As stated above, Mobile malware is on the rise.
 And will become prevalent over the coming few years.
 Non-encrypted banking apps allow attackers to intercept your traffic and inject java scripts to display fake login prompts or launch any social engineering attacks with devastating consequences on mobile banking users.

 1. Always install banking apps from official stores such as Google play/app store.
 It’s advisable to visit your banks’ official website and follow their instructions on how to download their respective app.

 2. Avoid using unsecured public Wi-Fi networks that you find in cafes, airports, etc. Alternatively, you can encrypt all your data by using the best Virtual Private Network ( VPN).
 But, you need to ensure that the VPN you use is competent and uses military-grade encryption such as AES- 256-bit encryption that is impossible to crack.

-3. Avoid clicking on links or downloading attachments that come from unexpected emails, or SMS messages.
+3. Avoid clicking on links or downloading attachments that come from unexpected emails or SMS messages.
 Or even WhatsApp messages.
 Never click on any links claiming to come from your banks’ website.
-You had better access your bank directly from your mobile browser.
-Also never share any information about your banking details over email, SMS or a phone call.
+You had better access to your bank directly from your mobile browser.
+Also, never share any information about your banking details over email, SMS, or a phone call.

 5. Never store your banking information like login ID/Password, Credit/Debit Card Number, and any other sensitive banking credentials on your mobile phone.

 6. Another important security measure is to always secure your phone with a password or PIN.
 In case your phone gets lost, the person who gets it can use your shopping apps.
 Also, your phone should always be in auto-lock mode.